 It was also common to find those nurses who were new to the profession (and occasionally not) who did not know how to effectively manage pain.
 Even today, when advocating for patients in the hospital, I will make suggestions to the nurse to share with the doctor.
 The nurses will reply, "I think the doctor is well informed on such matters."
 The fact is, they are probably not.
 Unless they are actively researching on pain management along with the many other things they need to keep up on, they will not know.

 Another problem is compassion fatigue.
 In December of 2015, I was visiting a patient in the hospital.
 While the nurse was giving report at the change of shift right with the patient in view, the patient complained of leg cramps.
-I went and put pressure on the foot to help alleviate the pain.
+I went and put pressure in order to flex the foot to help alleviate the pain.
 The patient said it helped but not much.
 He then said it was the worse pain he had ever felt.
 Looking to the nurse, I asked if there was anything we could give him.
 (I knew the answer but I wanted to see her response).
 She suggested orange juice.
 Ok, potassium could possibly help.
 If a packet of salt was added and stirred in, it would absolutely help.
 The nurse said, I will get it right after report.
 I asked if I could get the OJ.
 She said it was locked up because so many were on fluid restrictions.
 She must have forgot that the fifth vital sign is pain.
 I did not bother asking if she even charted the pain.
 Nobody came back to follow up to see if the pain was relieved.

 We constantly get flamed for equating holistic nursing and alternative nursing as being the same.
 While I practice alternative health care modalities, I still work extensively with doctors.
 So, I still work in the system.
 Holistic means working with the whole.
 That is a nuance difference but many hospital based nurses fail when it comes to holistic healthcare as they have constraints placed on them by the system that just do not allow it.
 This is just one of the reasons I became a pain management expert.